microsoft/fluentui/packages/react-components/react-dialog/Spec.md

   - `non-modal`: When a non-modal dialog is open, the rest of the page is not dimmed out and users can interact with the rest of the page.
 This also implies that the tab focus can move outside the dialog when it reaches the last focusable element.

-  - `alert`: are a special type of modal dialogs that interrupts the user's workflow to communicate an important message or ask for a decision.
+  - `alert`: is a special type of modal dialogs that interrupts the user's workflow to communicate an important message or ask for a decision.
 These dialogs are not dismissable, neither by escape key or by clicking outside the dialog.

 ### DOM